Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.

 6. Overfertilization

-Overfertilizing these plants can cause their leaves to turn yellow or brown.
-This is because the plant is getting too much nitrogen, which causes the leaves to turn yellow.
+Overfertilizing these plants can cause their leaves to become yellow or brown.

-It can also cause the plant’s roots to burn, leading to leaves turning brown and wilting.
+This is because the plant is getting too much nitrogen, which causes the leaves to yellow.
+It can also cause the plant’s roots to burn, leading to leaves becoming brown and wilting.

 Proper Fertilization Guidelines

-If you think your Basil has been overfertilized, flush the soil with water to remove any excess fertilizer.
+If you think your Basil has been overfertilized, flush the soil with water to remove excess fertilizer.

 You can also try moving the plant to a new container with fresh, unfertilized soil.